airbrake/airbrake-ios/README.markdown

 - Strip Debug Symbols During Copy: Off
 - Strip Linked Product: Off

-If you add the following build script to your target, the notifier will report the git hash and automatic build version (based on git commit count) with each notice.  [https://github.com/guicocoa/xcode-git-cfbundleversion](https://github.com/guicocoa/xcode-git-cfbundleversion)

 #Installation

-1. Drag the hoptoadnotifier and kissxml folders to your project
+1. Drag the hoptoadnotifier, kissxml, and regexkitlite folders to your project

     - make sure "Copy Items" and "Create Groups" are selected

-    - If you are already using kissxml, you don't need to include it again
+    - If you are already using kissxml or regexkitlite, you don't need to include them again

-2. Add SystemConfiguration.framework and libxml2.dylib to your project
+2. Add SystemConfiguration.framework, libicucore.dylib, and libxml2.dylib to your project

 3. Add the path /usr/include/libxml2 to Header Search Paths in your project's build settings